lilbluepenguin/RAMP_BRIDGE_training/xanadu_and_slurm.md

 </p>

 ## command to start an interactive session:
-You can adjust the memory you want to allocate to this interactive session with the `--mem=` flag
+When you first log into Xanadu, you are on the head node or login node.
+YOU **DO NOT** WANT TO DO ANY WORK HERE.
+This will slow down the node for **EVERYONE** which we do not want.
+Instead, you want to start an interactive session using the command `srun` as shown below.
+You can adjust the memory you want to allocate to this interactive session with the `--mem=` flag.
 ```
 srun --partition=[partition] --qos=[qos] --mem=2G --pty bash
 ```

 ## Practice
+**part 1: using modules**
+- start an interactive session using `srun`, make sure to check that you are in fact in an interactive session and not on one of the head nodes using the command `hostname`.
+You should see something like `xanadu-##`
+- use the command `module avail` to see all of the modules available
+- load the module `seqkit/2.2.0` using `module load`
+- use `module list` to check that the module is loaded *(optional: type `seqkit` and see what information it prints out about the software)*
+- use `module unload` to unload the module

+**part 2: writing scripts**
 - create a file named `test_script.sh`
-- open test_script.sh using `nano`
+- open `test_script.sh` using `nano`
 - paste in the default SLURM header
 - set partition and qos to `mcbstudent`
 - edit the header to reflect 1 cpu and 1 GB of memory